 This is definitely something for hardworking mamas, and maybe older toddlers and school kids if mama wants to share!
 My kids are little chocolate monsters so I thought they would love these but no they didn’t like them.
 I on the other hand couldn’t stop eating!
 So I was secretly happy that they were all for me!
 It involves zero baking and only take 10 minutes from prep to finish.

 - 1/2 cup peanut butter, almond butter, or sunflower seed butter ( I used small chunky pure peanut butter with zero additives)

 - 1/2 tsp sea salt

 - Heat up the peanut butter & honey in a small saucepan over low heat until it’s runny.

 - Place puffed quinoa into a large bowl and mix with salt.
 Pour the peanut butter mixture over and stir until it’s well combined.

-- Pour the puffs into a lined square tray or food container with baking paper, press the puffs down with another baking paper until it’s firm.
+- Pour the puffs into a lined square tray or food container with parchment paper, press the puffs down with another sheet of parchment paper until it’s firm.

 - Put it in the fridge or freezer while preparing the chocolate

 - Melt the chocolate in a bowl over boiling water.
 Pour it over the quinoa evenly and put it back to the fridge for 1 hr or in the freezer until it’s firm.
 Take it out cut into squares and keep them in a freezer bag and in the freezer.

 (The best ) Lemon Blueberry Buttermilk Muffins or turn this into a cake.
 I have made both.
 I swear that buttermilk has a lot to do with the fluffiness and softness of these muffins!